-You may not be receiving all the money you're entitled to, or maybe you're struggling to make the most of what you have.
+You might not be receiving all the money you’re entitled to, or maybe you’re struggling to make the most of what you have.

-If you're trying to make savings on your utility bills, need help organising your finances more efficiently, or are unsure whether you could be entitled to benefits, the following information may help.
+If you’re trying to make savings on your utility bills, need help to organise your finances more efficiently, or are unsure whether you could be entitled to benefits, the following information might help.

 If you're looking for better ways to save and borrow, contact your local credit union: